-The students in this class will be given the opportunity to practice with school-approved speed building material a minimum of 1 hour per day outside of the regular class time in addition to the following:
+The students in this class will spend a minimum of 1 hour per week outside of the regular class time doing the following:

 - 1. Read material to improve vocabulary, spelling, and word usage

 - 2. Required non-tested transcription

 - 3. Court observation

 - 4. Dictionary building